Errata and suggestions: You

 send in is thoroughly evaluated.
 Good ones are rewarded.

 The Motion Mountain Physikverein is a charitable, non-profit organisation that is tax-exempt according to German law; the use of its funds is controlled by the German tax authorities.
-It aims at distributing the free physics textbook.
+Its aims are: distributing the free physics textbook and conducting research in fundamental physics.
 Your donation, however small, is welcome – and tax-deducible!
 To donate, click here:

-Your donation will be used to improve the book and its distribution.
-No
+Your donation will be used to improve the book and its distribution;

 future readers: reading is and remains the best antidote to ignorance.